 So this is where I am, living and researching a part of my heritage as a human being.
 Personally, I see myself as a woman before my racial, sexual, economical, social labels.
 With all of my “otherness” it’s a life I love living, cause I don’t ever want to be simple or plain–though, in reality, no human born today can be entirely simple or plain (except for maybe Ted Cruz).

 Along with one of my personal heroines and favorite personalities in ballet, Agnes de Mille’s autobiography Dance to the Piper, I’m reading Wendy Perron’s inspirational Through the Eyes of a Dancer right now.
 And I’m surprised to learn that she’s been in serious relationships with women!
 Another connection to proudly link us together!
 It isn’t common knowledge though, not like her gender.

 On top of being an artist, being a proud ANYTHING “other” in this world requires guts and determination.
-I hate pushing women into the same category as minorities only because we are actually the majority in terms of numbers, but there it is.
-That’s the world we live in still; women make up more than half of the population in America, yet women are constantly unequal in so many ways.
+Women make up more than half of the population in America, yet women are constantly unequal in so many ways.

 I’m eager to work my way through my SDHS presentation and paper, finding solutions, not just naming names of the past and present, so that the future for all choreographers in ballet isn’t littered with the same reoccurring injustices.

 The world did not say to her as it said to them, Write if you choose; it makes no difference to me.
 The world said with a guffaw, Write?
 What’s the good of your writing?
 Here [psychologists] might come to our help, I thought, looking again at the blank spaces on the shelves.-Virginia Woolf